SummerHaven Investment Management LLC Has $746,000 Stock Position in Quanex Building Products Co. (NYSE:NX)

-SummerHaven Investment Management LLC raised its holdings in Quanex Building Products Co.
-(NYSE:NX – Get Rating) by 2.3% in the 1st quarter, according to the company in its most recent filing with the SEC.
-The firm owned 34,660 shares of the construction company’s stock after acquiring an additional 774 shares during the quarter.
-SummerHaven Investment Management LLC owned approximately 0.10% of Quanex Building Products worth $746,000 as of its most recent SEC filing.
+SummerHaven Investment Management LLC lifted its position in shares of Quanex Building Products Co.
+(NYSE:NX – Get Rating) by 2.3% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 34,660 shares of the construction company’s stock after buying an additional 774 shares during the quarter.
+SummerHaven Investment Management LLC owned about 0.10% of Quanex Building Products worth $746,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds have also recently added to or reduced their stakes in the business.
-State of Wyoming boosted its stake in Quanex Building Products by 40.4% during the fourth quarter.
-State of Wyoming now owns 1,435 shares of the construction company’s stock worth $34,000 after acquiring an additional 413 shares in the last quarter.
-Point72 Hong Kong Ltd boosted its stake in Quanex Building Products by 494.3% during the third quarter.
-Point72 Hong Kong Ltd now owns 2,187 shares of the construction company’s stock worth $40,000 after acquiring an additional 1,819 shares in the last quarter.
-Captrust Financial Advisors boosted its stake in Quanex Building Products by 63.1% during the first quarter.
-Captrust Financial Advisors now owns 2,316 shares of the construction company’s stock worth $49,000 after acquiring an additional 896 shares in the last quarter.
-Tower Research Capital LLC TRC boosted its stake in Quanex Building Products by 139.2% during the third quarter.
-Tower Research Capital LLC TRC now owns 3,600 shares of the construction company’s stock worth $66,000 after acquiring an additional 2,095 shares in the last quarter.
-Finally, FMR LLC boosted its stake in Quanex Building Products by 43.7% during the second quarter.
-FMR LLC now owns 2,938 shares of the construction company’s stock worth $67,000 after acquiring an additional 893 shares in the last quarter.
+Several other large investors also recently modified their holdings of the company.
+Allspring Global Investments Holdings LLC boosted its stake in Quanex Building Products by 4.3% during the fourth quarter.
+Allspring Global Investments Holdings LLC now owns 3,969,093 shares of the construction company’s stock worth $93,988,000 after acquiring an additional 162,588 shares in the last quarter.
+Vanguard Group Inc. boosted its stake in Quanex Building Products by 0.4% during the third quarter.
+Vanguard Group Inc. now owns 3,797,308 shares of the construction company’s stock worth $68,959,000 after acquiring an additional 16,153 shares in the last quarter.
+Dimensional Fund Advisors LP boosted its stake in Quanex Building Products by 2.6% during the fourth quarter.
+Dimensional Fund Advisors LP now owns 2,514,370 shares of the construction company’s stock worth $59,541,000 after acquiring an additional 62,685 shares in the last quarter.
+Segall Bryant & Hamill LLC boosted its stake in Quanex Building Products by 2.8% during the third quarter.
+Segall Bryant & Hamill LLC now owns 1,264,927 shares of the construction company’s stock worth $22,970,000 after acquiring an additional 34,946 shares in the last quarter.
+Finally, State Street Corp boosted its stake in Quanex Building Products by 0.9% during the third quarter.
+State Street Corp now owns 1,229,937 shares of the construction company’s stock worth $22,336,000 after acquiring an additional 10,954 shares in the last quarter.
 99.62% of the stock is currently owned by institutional investors and hedge funds.

 Insider Activity at Quanex Building Products